mouadenna/MO3ALIMI/README.md

     ```

 ## Usage
+To start the application, you need a GPU to run the application efficiently.
+The application has been successfully tested on Hugging Face.

-To start the application, run:
+To run the application, use:
 ```bash
 streamlit run app.py
 ```
-Follow the on-screen instructions to begin using the platform.

 ## User Interface
 The main interface includes:
-- **Homepage**: Welcoming screen with a logo and title.
+- **Homepage**: Welcoming screen.
 - **Phonics**: Interactive lessons for learning alphabets and phonics.
 - **Numeracy**: Lessons and quizzes on basic numeracy.
 - **Writing**: Guided exercises to practice writing.
 - **Quizzes Master**: Personalized quizzes to test and reinforce learning.

-### Sidebar
-The sidebar includes:
-- Customizable sidebar with a title "MO3ALIMI sidebar".
-- Option to select different subjects to start learning.

-### Warnings and Alerts
-- A warning message prompting users to select a subject to start learning.

 ## Configuration
 Configuration options can be set in the `config.yaml` file.
 Here, you can configure settings for the APIs, quiz difficulty, and other parameters.